 - engage in activities which are a part of university life - study without interruption or interference - individual and group educational and developmental opportunities - freedom from unreasonable noise - free access to their living accommodation - a clean and secure environment - host guests within established guidelines - the respect and safety of personal property - freedom from intimidation or harassment - enjoy individual freedom without regard to race, gender, national origin, physical condition, age, sexual orientation or religion - express themselves creatively within generally accepted norms - expect consistent enforcement of the rules and regulations - equitable treatment when behaviour is in question - participate in student and College governing bodies and committees.
 Emmanuel residents have a responsibility to:

-- protect their environment and living conditions - respect the rights of others - adhere to regulations - report violations of regulations to appropriate staff - participate actively in self-governance - contribute positively to the development and wellbeing of the community - attend and participate in educational programs - behave in a responsible adult manner - be mindful that the College provides residence to young people under 18 years of age - respect and care for College buildings and property.
+- protect their environment and living conditions - respect the rights of others - adhere to regulations - report violations of regulations to appropriate staff - participate actively in self-governance - contribute positively to the development and wellbeing of the community - attend and participate in educational programs - behave in a responsible adult manner - be mindful that the College provides residence to young people under 18 years of age - uphold the good reputation of the College at all times - respect and care for College buildings and property.